Probing many-body dynamics in a two dimensional dipolar spin ensemble

 Our experimental samples contain a high density of spin-1/2 P1 centers [blue spins, Fig.~\ref{fig:fig1}(b)], which form a strongly-interacting many-body system coupled via magnetic dipole-dipole interactions:

 where $J_0 = 2\pi \times 52~$MHz$\cdot$nm$^3$, $r_{ij}$ is the distance between P1 spins $i$ and $j$, and $c, \tilde{c}$ capture the angular dependence of the dipolar interaction~\cite{SM}.
-We note that $H_\text{int}$ contains only the energy-conserving terms of the dipolar interaction~\cite{zu2021}.
+We note that $H_\text{int}$ contains only the energy-conserving terms of the dipolar interaction.

 The probes in our system are spin-1 NV centers, which can be optically initialized to $\ket{m_s = 0}$ using 532~nm laser light.
-An applied magnetic field along the NV axis splits the $\ket{m_s = \pm 1}$ states, allowing us to work within the effective spin-1/2 manifold $\{\ket{0}, \ket{-1}\}$.
-Microwave pulses at frequency $\omega_\text{NV}$ are used to perform coherent spin rotations (i.e.~for Ramsey spectroscopy or spin echo) within this manifold [Fig.~\ref{fig:fig1}(c)].
+An applied magnetic field $B$ along the NV axis splits the $\ket{m_s = \pm 1}$ states, allowing us to work within the effective spin-1/2 manifold $\{\ket{0}, \ket{-1}\}$.Microwave pulses at frequency $\omega_\text{NV}$ are used to perform coherent spin rotations (i.e.~for Ramsey spectroscopy or spin echo) within this manifold~[Fig.~\ref{fig:fig1}(c)].

 Physically, the NV and P1 centers are also coupled via dipolar interactions.
 However, for a generic magnetic field strength, they are highly detuned, i.e.~$|\omega_\text{NV} - \omega_\text{P1}| \sim$~GHz, owing to the zero-field splitting of the NV center ($\Delta_0 = 2\pi \times 2.87$~GHz)~[Fig.~\ref{fig:fig1}(c)].
-Since typical interaction strengths in our system are on the order of $\sim$~MHz, the direct polarization exchange between an NV and P1 is strongly off-resonant.
-This reduces the dipolar interaction between NV and P1 centers to a system-probe Ising coupling of precisely the form given by Eqn.~\ref{eq:Hz} with $\alpha = 3$~\cite{SM}.
+Since typical interaction strengths in our system are on the order of $\sim$~MHz, direct polarization exchange between an NV and P1 is strongly off-resonant.
+The strong suppression of spin-exchange interactions between NV and P1 centers simplifies the full magnetic dipole-dipole Hamiltonian to a system-probe Ising coupling of precisely the form given by Eqn.~\ref{eq:Hz} with $\alpha = 3$~\cite{SM}.

 {\it Delta-doped sample fabrication}---Sample S1 was grown via homoepitaxial plasma-enhanced chemical vapor deposition (PECVD) using isotopically purified methane (99.999$\%$ $^{12}$C) ~\cite{ohno2012engineering}.
 The delta-doped layer was formed by introducing natural-abundance nitrogen gas during growth (5~sccm, 10 minutes) in between nitrogen-free buffer and capping layers.
 To create the vacancies necessary for generating NV centers, the sample was electron-irradiated with a transmission electron microscope set to 145~keV~\cite{mclellan2016patterned} and subsequently annealed at 850$^{\circ}~$C for 6 hours.